 5. Albert Einstein

 His name is synonymous with intelligence yet it wasn’t always that way for Albert Einstein.
 As a child he didn’t start speaking until he was four, reading until he was seven, and was thought to be mentally handicapped.
+If he gave up and never persevered, his most important theories could not have been known.

 He went on to win a Nobel Prize and altered the world’s approach to physics.
 I guess he was just thinking of the right thing to say for those first four years…